SamuelBorn/ProcessNodeNetwork/README.md

 # ProcessNodeNetwork

 This tool is an add-on for my stipendium from the Nassau Central Studies Fund.
 I developed it in the course of the Operations Research lecture.
 The tool uses the django framework.
 Most of the logic is implemented in python.
-Frontend calls are handled with JavaScript.
+Frontend calls are handled with JavaScript (Ajax).

 ## Installation (Linux)